nortonmd/dx-commands/docs/force_package_version_create.md

                                                   invocation
                                                   (error*,trace,debug,info,warn,fatal)

+NOTE: This command must be run from within a project.

 The package version is based on the package contents in the specified directory.

 To retrieve details about a package version create request, including status and package version ID (04t), run "sfdx force:package:version:create:report -i 08c...".

+We recommend specifying the --installationkey to protect the contents of your package and to prevent unauthorized installation of your package.

 To list package version creation requests in the org, run "sfdx force:package:version:create:list".